mdeely/albert-marketing-pages-jekyll/solutions-k-12-science.md

 - template: comic-collection
   block: comic-collection-component
   comic_strips:
-  - title: Ms. Benson
+  - title: Ms. Nielsen
     image:
-      image: "/uploads/2018/11/27/benson.png"
+      image: "/uploads/2018/11/27/nielsen.png"
     comic_panels:
-    - caption: Ms. Benson loves to assign conceptual questions before class to encourage students to really think about the topic before her lesson.
+    - caption: Ms. Nielsen encourages her 9th grade Biology students to think like scientists.
       image:
         image: "/uploads/2018/11/27/math comic 1 panel 1.png"
-    - caption: The pre-work the students put in makes the lesson so much smoother and more meaningful.
+    - caption: But to think like scientists, students have to read primary literature, including journal abstracts.
+These can be hard to find and modify for grades 6-12.
       image:
         image: "/uploads/2018/11/27/math comic 1 panel 2.png"
-    - caption: The skill questions she assigns for homework give her students more practical and conceptual practice.
+    - caption: 'That’s why Ms. Nielsen loves Albert’s NGSS questions, which break down primary literature in a student-friendly way.  '
       image:
         image: "/uploads/2018/11/27/math comic 1 panel 3.png"
-    - caption: And the application questions give the skills context and relevance to promote a deeper understanding of those skills.
+    - caption: Ms. Nielsen’s students are able to use what they’ve learned from Albert to improve their own lab reports.
+Now they are thinking and writing like scientists!
       image:
         image: "/uploads/2018/11/27/math comic 1 panel 4.png"
   - title: Mr. Odesso